gopalakrishnanarjun/modelmyfinance/README.md

-# Modelmyfinance
+# modelmyfinance

-**Modelmyfinance** is a Python package designed to help users model, simulate, and analyze their financial data effectively.
+**modelmyfinance** is a Python package designed to help users model, simulate, and analyze their financial data effectively.
 Whether you're a personal finance enthusiast, a small business owner, or a data scientist working with financial data, this package equips you with the tools to make informed decisions and optimize your financial strategies.

 ---
 ## 🚀 Features